Business Name Change

 Increases police officer safety and public safety

 Facts About Effectiveness of Red Light Cameras in Sugar Land

 The implementation of red light cameras in Sugar Land resulted in a 58 percent reduction in accidents at targeted intersections from 2009-2012.

 Approximately 70 percent of violators do not live in Sugar Land.

 In 2011 and 2012, cameras were removed at the following intersections after compliance levels improved by almost 60 percent: U.S. Highway 59 at Sugar Lakes Boulevard and two locations at U.S. Highway 59 and State Highway 6.

 Those who receive a red light ticket rarely receive a second ticket.
-Ninety percent of the license plates sent a violation notice never receive a second notice.
+Eighty nine percent of the license plates sent a violation notice never receive a second notice.

 Cameras are clearly not a replacement for police officers.
 An automated enforcement program is one component of a broad-based traffic safety program including engineering, education, and traditional law enforcement.

 Effects of Turning On and Off Red Light Cameras on Fatal Crashes in Large U.S. Cities